open-mesh-mirror/alfred/README.rst

   -b                          specify the batman-adv interface configured on
-                              the system (default: bat0). use 'none' to disable the batman-adv based best server selection -m, --master                start up the daemon in master mode, which accepts data from slaves and syncs it with other masters
+                              the system (default: bat0). use 'none' to disable the batman-adv based best server selection -m, --primary               start up the daemon in primary mode, which accepts data from secondaries and syncs it with other primaries

 The -b option is optional, and only needed if you run alfred on a batman-adv interface not called bat0, or if you don't use batman-adv at all (use '-b none').
-In this case, alfred will still work but will not be able to find the best next master server based on metrics.
+In this case, alfred will still work but will not be able to find the best next primary server based on metrics.

-alfred servers may either run as master or slave in the network.
-Masters will announce their status via broadcast, so that slaves can find them.
-Slaves will then send their data to their nearest master (based on TQ).
-Masters will exchange their data (which they have received from slaves or got on their own) with other masters.
-By using masters and slaves, overhead can be reduced while still keeping redundancy (by having multiple masters).
-Obviously, at least one master must be present in the network to let any data exchange happen.
-Also having all nodes in master mode is possible (for maximum decentrality and overhead).
+alfred servers may either run as primary or secondary in the network.
+Primaries will announce their status via broadcast, so that secondaries can find them.
+Secondaries will then send their data to their nearest primary (based on TQ).
+Primaries will exchange their data (which they have received from secondaries or got on their own) with other primaries.
+By using primaries and secondaries, overhead can be reduced while still keeping redundancy (by having multiple primaries).
+Obviously, at least one primary must be present in the network to let any data exchange happen.
+Also having all nodes in primary mode is possible (for maximum decentrality and overhead).

-To put it together, let us start alfred in master mode on our bridge br0 (assuming that this bridge includes the batman interface bat0)::
+To put it together, let us start alfred in primary mode on our bridge br0 (assuming that this bridge includes the batman interface bat0)::

   $ alfred -i br0 -m